How to Clean Hairbrushes and Combs Properly

 how do you deep clean hair brushes

-If you’re using an expensive wooden handle, natural bristle brush, then dish soap just won’t cut it.
+If you’re using an expensive wooden handle, natural bristle brush, or if you have lice eggs (nits) on the hairbrush, then dish soap just won’t cut it.

-Using harsh abrasive cleaners like baking soda can scratch the surface of these brushes.
+Using harsh abrasive cleaners like baking soda can scratch the surface of these brushes and it won’t completely destroy the lice.
 Also, the wood handles might swell up due to soaking them in water for a long time.

 In this case, I’d suggest swishing the handles around the bleach/vinegar bath instead of soaking it for a long time.

-Also, instead of soaking the bristles, you can fill the bleach mixture in a spray bottle and spritz it onto the brushes and wipe it off after a while to remove the dirt and grime instead.
+Also, instead of soaking the bristles, you can fill the bleach mixture in a spray bottle and spritz it onto the brushes and wipe it off after a while to remove the nits and lice instead.

 How often should you clean your hairbrush?